 Good luck with that, Lindsay!
 Or, wait, maybe I should say this so you can hear me: GOOD LUCK WITH THAT, LINDSAY!!
 MY BROTHER HAD A DRUM SET FROM A YOUNG AGE AND MY WHOLE FAMILY WANTED TO DESTROY IT ON A DAILY BASIS, BUT YOU SHOULD BE FINE!
 THAT AMPLIFIED MICROPHONE ISN'T GOING TO DRIVE YOU TO THE BRINK OF INSANITY AT ALL.
 YOU'RE TOTALLY GONNA LOVE IT WHEN YOU'RE NOT WEARING YOUR NOISE-CANCELLING HEADPHONES.

-could be so reassuring about something so ominous on Christmas.
+Only a guy named Charlie could be so reassuring about something so ominous on Christmas.
 Robin, your choices are as follows: A) Keep the microphone far away from an outlet, or B) Tell your kid that Santa needed it back for repairs, and then never mention it again.
 Your microphone nightmares are real, and they only get louder with time.

 Some pregnant women are carrying human fetuses in their womb, while others are gestating micro versions of our favorite fictional childhood characters.
 And who doesn't want to give birth to a tiny baby Santa Claus?!
 Talk about a li'l guy who knows if his mom has been sleeping or awake, amirite?!
 Hopefully he won't gain too much weight before the delivery.
 Since tubby, bearded Santas are already known for getting stuck in chimneys, I can only imagine how annoying traveling through a birth canal might be.